AdobeDocs/experience-manager-65.fr-FR/help/sites-classic-ui-authoring/classic-page-author-design-mode.md

 ---
-title: Configuration de composants en mode de conception
+title: Configurer des composants en mode de conception
 seo-title: Configuring Components in Design Mode
 description: Lors de l’installation standard d’une instance AEM, plusieurs composants sont immédiatement disponibles dans le sidekick.
 D’autres composants sont également disponibles.
 Vous pouvez utiliser le mode de conception pour activer/désactiver ces composants.
 seo-description: When AEM instance is installed out-of-the-box, a selection of components are immediately available in the sidekick.
 In addition to these, various other components are also available.
 You can use Design mode to Enable/disable such components.